 Hamilton is blessed with some of the region’s prettiest hikes thanks to the Niagara Escarpment that cuts through the city, giving us endless forested trails, hidden waterfalls and an impressive designation as a UNESCO World Biosphere Reserve.

 And fall is arguably the best time to take it all in.

-For a scenic, gradual ascent up the Niagara Escarpment, the Chedoke Radial Recreational Trail is a 2.7-kilometre section of the Bruce Trail.
-Through the forest as you walk, you can catch views of the city.
+For a scenic, gradual ascent up the Niagara Escarpment, visit this 2.7 kilometre section of the Bruce Trail connecting lower west Hamilton to the top of the city’s escarpment.
+Through the forest as you walk, you’ll catch breathtaking views of the city.

 The Chedoke Stairs, accessible from the golf course parking lot, provide a 289-step cardio challenge up to a viewing platform for prime leaf viewing.
 Join the many locals in the know for this fun workout with a breathtaking reward.